Only 1/4th of third grade students can read, understand simple short stories in India: Report

 Only a quarter of third grade students can read and understand a short story with a few simple sentences or subtract two-digit numbers from another in India, according to a new report.
 A report by the Bill and Melinda Gates Foundation said that the Indian government’s own National Assessment Survey also shows that a high percentage of children have low learning levels.

-As per the report, “Only one-quarter of third-grade students can read and understand a short story with a few simple sentences or subtract one two-digit number from another.”
+“Only one quarter of third grade students can read and understand a short story with a few simple sentences or subtract one two-digit number from another,” the report said.
 The report quoted the data from the 2017 Annual Status of Education Report.

-Fortunately, as the outlines of the crisis have become clearer, learning has started to get the attention it requires, both inside and outside of India, the Bill and Melinda Gates Foundation report said.

 For all the latest Education News, download Indian Express App